Qymaen/acceptic_test_task/README.md

 (c) Write the HTML code to display the page above
 (d) Write the CSS to display items as formatted above (e.g. bold, underline, white space/indenting, italics, etc) (e) Write Javascript code so that after the page finishes loading, the GPA is dynamically calculated from the grades and displayed within the transcript.

+HOW TO:
+1. you need to create db 'transcript_system' and upload to it transcript_system.sql
+2. that's all